fintans-123/inoculation_project/README.md

 # Analyses

 To assess effects, analysis of variance, linear regression models, mediation analysis and logistic regression models are employed.
 The code for analyses and wrangling for these analyses can be found in 'Clean_analysis_script_it2_git.R'.
+Code for visualisation of effects is also included here.
 In places this code may be a bit untidy - analysis is still ongoing for this project, so please forgive any messiness for the time being!